linnabrown/run_dbcan/README.md

 Update Info
 ---
-- V3.0.6 please use `pip install dbcan==3.0.6` for update
+- V3.0.6 We now create the bioconda version.
+To old users, please run `conda install dbcan -c bioconda` for update from now on.
+To new users, please follow the installation instruction below.
+    1.
+    ```
+    conda create -n run_dbcan python=3.8 dbcan -c conda-forge -c bioconda
+    conda activate run_dbcan
+    ```
-    1. Rename the code hmmscan-parser.py to hmmscan_parser.py
+    2. Rename the code hmmscan-parser.py to hmmscan_parser.py
 - V3.0.5 please use `pip install dbcan==3.0.5` for update
     1. Fixed the bug in signalP
     2. Fixed the cgc problems and run_dbcan small bugs.